-WHILE the race to win this year's is still wide open very few pundits or fans would argue that the wooden spoon will again go to either or – which makes Saturday's meeting in Rome a crunch contest in its own idiosyncratic way.
+WHILE the race to win this year’s Six Nations is still wide open very few pundits or fans would argue that the wooden spoon will again go to either Italy or Scotland – which makes Saturday’s meeting in Rome a crunch contest in its own idiosyncratic way.

 The Italians have claimed seven wins during that time – including twice at Murrayfield – and on another six occasions have lost by four points or fewer.
 This is the one fixture in which Italy have no psychological baggage, the one Six Nations match in which they believe rather than hope.
 They train to beat Scotland while in other fixtures you sense damage limitation or even crisis management.